torvalds/linux/Documentation/arm/samsung-s3c24xx/overview.rst

   kernel, the driver is drivers/mmc/host/s3cmci.c and supports 1 and 4 bit SD or MMC cards.

-  The SDIO behaviour of this driver has not been fully tested.
-There is no current support for hardware SDIO interrupts.
+  The SDIO behaviour of this driver has yest been fully tested.
+There is yes current support for hardware SDIO interrupts.